ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 As far as the legality is concerned, this is a personal choice.
 Back when I started riding e-bikes in 2016, it didn’t seem to be a problem – most police weren’t even aware of e-bike laws.
 Nowadays, things are different and if you ride one of these at high speeds then you run the risk of getting caught.
 At the very least you should keep your speed down in built up areas and pedal it like a normal bike.

 All in all it’s not really my cup of tea, but I’ve ridden these powerful fat bikes before and they are great fun to ride.
 If you’re looking for a fat tyre e-bike, the Lankeleisi T750 Plus has a pretty good spec for the price and is worth considering.
+Check out my article featuring 8 of the best folding electric fat bikes.

 Thanks for reading, and if you own a Lankeleisi T750 Plus, please feel free to leave a review in the comments section below.